wireservice/agate/docs/tutorial.rst

         ('years_in_prison', agate.Change('convicted', 'exonerated'))
     ])

-However, it should be noted that computations in the list can not depend on the values produced by those that came before.
-Each is applied to the original :class:`.Table`.

-If :class:`.Formula` still is not flexible enough (for instance, if you need to compute a new row based on the distribution of data in a column) you can always implement your own subclass of :class:`.Computation`.
+If :class:`.Formula` is not flexible enough (for instance, if you needed to compute a new value based on the distribution of data in a column) you can always implement your own subclass of :class:`.Computation`.
 See the API documentation for :mod:`.computations` to see all of the supported ways to compute new data.

 Sorting and slicing
 ===================

-Question: **Who are the ten exonerated individuals who were youngest at the time they were arrested?**
+Q: **Who are the ten exonerated individuals who were youngest at the time they were arrested?**

 Remembering that methods of tables return tables, we will use :meth:`.Table.order_by` to sort our table: